putyourlightson/craft-plugin-documentation-outline/README.md

 This is a community resource and contributions are welcome through issues or pull requests.

 ---

-# Gamma plugin for Craft CMS 3
+# Gamma Plugin for Craft CMS 3

 > Add a summary of what the plugin does and how it can help end-users in a few sentences.